 By collecting data from field tools (on-board GPS, connected weather station…) or thanks to remote sensing (images from drones or satellites) its goal is to adapt the farmer’s intervention on agricultural spots.
 These data are processed using specialised firmware to control actuators (spreaders, sprayers, seeders…) and are centrally recorded to view and analyse the completed operations.
 This approach may also be applied to precision to precision breeding (feed concentrate vending machines…).

-Precision agriculture helps to understand and analyse the physiological requirements of the crops as well as to develop decision-support tools for users.
+Precision agriculture aims to better to understand and analyse the physiological requirements of the crops as well as to develop decision-support tools for users.
 Breeders can use it in order to describe plants easily and quickly by reducing the workforce, especially in tedious tasks (manual counts, disease detection…).
-Researchers will use the significant data to develop models and improve the efficiency of precision agriculture.
+Researchers may use the significant data to develop models and improve the efficiency of precision agriculture.
 Professional agricultural organizations use it in a way to give clearer advice by producing plots modulation maps for various farm tasks (seeding, treatments, fertilization…) in order to help farmers interpret their data.
 The question of the property of these data is a very sensitive issue today because of a lack of regulation.

 DeJoia A., Duncan M. 2015. .
 What Is “Precision Agriculture” and Why Is It Important?
 “Soils Matter, Get the Scoop!”, Soil Science Society of America (SSSA).

 Schmaltz R. 2017.
 What Is Precision Agriculture?
 Agfunder.